zulthaxion/extended-style-selector/README.md

 ### Styles

 The included style files contain positive and negative prompt templates to generate stylized prompts.
-The extension can be used in "txt2img" and "img2img" tabs.
+The extension is available in the "txt2img" and the "img2img" tab.

 ### Installation